 A tenancy agreement is a contract between a tenant and a landlord.
 It should clearly explain what is expected of each party, providing everyone with the peace of mind that they know where they stand.

 As well as asking a tenant to sign a tenancy agreement, landlords are also legally entitled to request a deposit before letting a property to a tenant.
 The deposit provides security to the landlord but should be returned to the tenant at the end of the lease, providing that the terms set out in the tenancy agreement have been met.
 Landlords are now legally required to place the deposit in one of three government-backed tenancy deposit schemes.

 Mills Donkin Solicitors, A QualitySolicitors Firm offers expert advice regarding tenancy agreements and deposits for both tenants and landlords.
 So if you have a question or would like to find out how we can help, give us a call today on 0191 416 2182.

-Our friendly and knowledgeable property solicitors are here for you and our free initial assessment promise ensures that it won’t cost you a penny to see how we can help you.
+Our friendly and knowledgeable property solicitors are here for you.
 With no hidden costs and our same day response promise, you can get answers to your questions quickly and easily.
 Legal aid may be available to you or you may qualify for a free first interview, contact us for a chat to find out what your options are.